ewannthomas/farmer_agency_vdsa/data_docs/raw_data_wrangle.md

 The sale and purchase of capital assets section of the transactions schedule, colelcts information on the quantity, price and the total cost incurred or revenue generated from the purchase or sale of capital assets.
 The schedule lists out 10 categories or kinds of capital assets whcih need to be recorde.
 It also enquires about the person, place and how far away.

 After performing the basic wrangling measures, we converetd the `sur_mon_yr` column, whcih identifies the month for which the transaction is mentioned, to date format.
 The column `item_category` was recoded to reflect the categories mentioned int he schedule.
+The datasets fom SAT India did not have an `item_category` column instead it only had the `item_pur_sold` column which describes the assets bought or sold.
+Hence this column was recoded into the categories mentioned for `item_category`.

 It was notcied that files stemming from East india, has the information on distance to markets outside villlage, entered in two different column, such as `pur_dist` and `pur_pl_dist`.
 Similarly, `sold_dist` and `sold_pl_dist` have the same kind of information.
 On close inspection, for sales, the values in `sold_dist` seems more in number and meaningful. `sold_pl_dist` has only 5 observations.
 On the other hand `pur_pl_dist` has 156 observation and for the same observations `pur_dist` is missing.
 So we extrapolated the former on to the later, when the the latter is misisng for the 156 observations where the former is noon-missing.